Bricktech2000/Notes/notes/markup-language-idea.md

 # Markup Language Idea

-this [[markup-language-idea]] is meant to address the main issue with Markdown: inconsistency.
+this [[markup-language-idea]] is meant to address the main issue with Markdown in my opinion: inconsistency.

 in this [[programming-language]],